 Contact Paul Davis for all your property damage needs.
-(713) 937-1981
+(281) 886-7755

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for us to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Carpeting: Blot soaked carpet with clean, white towels.
+- Carpeting: Blot soaked carpeting with clean, white towels.
 Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic wrap or plastic bags under the legs of larger furniture.
+- Furniture: Move lighter pieces off of the carpeting.
+Place plastic wrap or plastic bags beneath the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if possible.
+- Carpets: Avoid walking on carpet if possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!